Phishing Technique Trends

 Redirection

 In order to complicate analysis, malware actors often use multiple intermediate websites that redirect their victims to the final website controlled by the attackers.
 This way simply blocking the final phishing website is not enough, because in emails only the first redirect URL is visible.
 If attackers can manage to prevent automated scanning systems from following the redirects, e.g., combining this technique with geo-fencing or a CAPTCHA, then these automated systems will not detect that a victim will be redirected to a phishing site.
-We have observed this technique used by TA505,3 and other threat actors for malware distribution.

 In case of phishing emails, the redirects can be documents hosted on file hosting services, which provide the victim with another link to the final phishing page.
 The phishing page is then often pretending that the user must provide their login credentials to view the document they just clicked.
 This is a plausible lure, because after all the victim did click a link to view a document and it is common for fie hosting services to ask the user to login in order to access files.